omidghavibazoo/omidghavibazoo.github.io/_pages/about.md

 I am a recent PhD graduate in Finance from the [University of St. Gallen (HSG)](https://www.unisg.ch/en/), Switzerland.
 Before joining the University of St. Gallen in 2017, I was an Actuary at Mellat Insurance, Iran.

-My research interests lies in the fields of finance, actuarial science, risk management and behavioral economics.
-I have been involved in multiple research projects that required actuarial and financial modeling using statistical techniques and data analysis.
+## Main focus ##
+Empirical research in intersection of finance, actuarial science and risk management

+## Fields of research interest ##
+* Digitalization (machine learning, big data, AI)
+* Extreme loss modeling (financial market and insurance)
+* Health care (longevity and health insurance)